kestrel614/PersoNaLP/litreview/text-personality.md

 ⇒ XM : add problematic to solve to articulate this litterature review

-##Abstract
+## Abstract

 The usual methods for constructing answers in NLP is tree-based : a set of predetermined questions is built by writers who have then a choice to give personalities to the chatbot.

 Some automatic methods exist as well : XXX

 Our goal is to mimick answers that one particular individual would make to a specific written input/question, by using an automatic method mixing the "right meaning" to the language features of the mimicked individual.

-Our first approach is to
+Our first approach is to:

-1- identify leading factors for writing expression see list in [I] 2- define possible application of this "style recognition" 3- develop a prototype application
+1. Identify leading factors for writing expression see list in [I]
+2. Define possible application of this "style recognition"
+3. Develop a prototype application

 ⇒ XM : added macro analysis of factors affecting writing

-#I - factors driving writing style
+# I. Factors driving writing style

 Intuitively (TODO : document !) several factors lead the language and "style" used by one individual :

-* nationality : beyond language itself it's language variants ... even in english
+* Nationality : beyond language itself it's language variants ... even in english
-* familial origins, social class
+* Familial origins, social class
-* scholarship
+* Scholarship
-* knowledge
+* Knowledge
-* intelligence
+* Intelligence
-* professional occupation (jargon)
+* Professional occupation (jargon)
-* personality
+* Personality

 The link between personality and writing style raised latter has raised lots of interest ⇒ XM : why ?

-##Generation of answers
+## Generation of answers
 [2006 stanford paper with a raw algo](https://nlp.stanford.edu/courses/cs224n/2006/fp/henggong-telarson-joshd-1-cs224n_project_report.pdf)

-# I-A personality
+# I-A. Personality
 ## Benchmark data sets and other resources

 [Linguistic Inquiry and Word Count](https://liwc.wpengine.com/) (LIWC) is used in almost all the analyses for characterising text data.